 - A repair kit.
 You never know when your trousers are going to split.

 - Some Duck tape.
 This is great for a million repairs.

 - A scarf.
 A simple square of cotton is great for everything from creating a sun hat through to being an emergency towel.

 - Copies of your visa and passport plus a few spare passport photos.
 They’ll make life much easier if you lose them but don’t leave the copies with your originals for obvious reasons

 - Plenty of pens.
 You just never seem to have enough.

 Your expedition is going to have a negative impact on the environment.
 You can’t avoid that unless maybe you are cycling or rowing to your destination.
 But it’s still possible to minimise the impact as much as you can with some simple measures.
 For example, buy local food instead of imported luxuries.
 Purchase some carbon credits to offset the impact of your flight.
 Use support agencies that adopt ethical practices towards their porters.
-Make sure rubbish is removed from your base camp.
+Make sure you remove your rubbish from the mountains.
 There’s a hundred ways you can make a difference.
 Try and incorporate this in at the expedition planning stage.

 Take lots of photographs, talk to local people and have fun.
 After all that expedition planning you’ve certainly earnt it!